All Recipes/ Breakfast/ Desserts/ Healthy Snacks/ Kids Food/ Latest Posts/ Vegetarian/ Weekend Treats

 almond flour waffles on a plate, topped with blueberries and butter

-You can stick with classic flavors like vanilla and lemon zest or experiment with a mix of warming spices.
+You can keep them simple with classic flavors like vanilla and lemon zest, or add a cozy touch with warming spices.

 almond flour waffles on a plate, topped with butter